yassine20011/yassine20011/README.md

 Web Developer
 -------------

 I am ambitious to become a full-stack developer.
 I have 3+ years of experience in different programming languages and technologies.
-I have knowledge at Python, Django, React, and Node JS, and recently I have started learning React JS.
-I have achieved all this knowledge by learning from my own experience, I want to learn and master the full stack of web development.
+I have knowledge of C, Shell, Python, javascript, Django(framework), and Node JS, and recently I have started learning React JS.
+I have achieved all this knowledge by learning on my own, I want to learn and master web development.
 I am willing to learn or add any back-end language that suits my requirements.

 * 🌍  I'm based in Morocco
 * ✉️  You can contact me at [yassine.amjad001@gmail.com](mailto:yassine.amjad001@gmail.com)